MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-custom-style.md

 ## Add custom CSS to your site

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).
-1. In the Design Studio, launch the Portal Management app.
+1. In the design studio, launch the Portal Management app.
 1. Navigate to the Web Files in the Content section.
 1. Create a new Web File.
 Make sure that the partial URL has a css extension.
 1. Upload your custom CSS file.

-## Next steps

-Advance to the next article to